ydubreuil/lxd-client/README.md

 The API is in early beta, so breakage will happen for time to time.
 What's implemented by now:

-* connecting through HTTPS and Unix Socket
+* connecting through HTTPS (and Unix Socket to some extent)
-* some operations to manage images
+* operations to manage images
-* some operations to manage containers
+* operations to manage containers
+* operations to manage networks

+Note that WebSocket throught Unix Socket is not working yet.

 ## Developing